cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

     SET search_path = admin, pg_temp;
 ```

-The `SET` option was not available in earlier versions of Greenplum Database, and so older functions may contain rather complicated logic to save, set, and restore `search_path`.
+The `SET` option was not available in earlier versions of Cloudberry Database, and so older functions may contain rather complicated logic to save, set, and restore `search_path`.
 The `SET` option is far easier to use for this purpose.

 Another point to keep in mind is that by default, execute privilege is granted to `PUBLIC` for newly created functions (see [GRANT](/docs/sql-statements/sql-statement-grant.md) for more information).
 Frequently you will wish to restrict use of a security definer function to only some users.
 To do that, you must revoke the default `PUBLIC` privileges and then grant `EXECUTE` privilege selectively.
 To avoid having a window where the new function is accessible to all, create it and set the privileges within a single transaction.
 For example: